Yarmouth South Town railway station: British Railways (1948-1965)

+Closure

-The station was proposed for closure under the Beeching Axe.
-In the mid-1960s it became unstaffed and its four platforms reduced to one operational platform (the former platform 4).
+The station was recommended for closure under the Beeching Axe.
+In the mid-1960s, it became unstaffed and its four platforms reduced to one operational platform (the former platform 4).
 Freight facilities were withdrawn from the quayside area on 6 January 1967 and completely on 6 November 1967.

-The station was eventually closed on 4 May 1970 with the last departure being an all-stations service to Lowestoft.
+The station was eventually closed on 4 May 1970, with the last departure being an all-stations service to Lowestoft.

-Subsequent use of the site
+The site today

-The old station was used as the headquarters of an oil company before being demolished in the 1980s to make way for the A1243 Pasteur Road.
-The A1243/A47 follows the route of the railway until just past the site of Gorleston railway station.
-On the site of the old yards are B&M, Matalan, Farmfoods and Lidl stores.
+The old station was used as the headquarters of an oil company, before being demolished in the 1980s to make way for the A1243 Pasteur Road.
+The A1243/A47 follows the route of the railway until just past the site of Gorleston station.
+Several retail outlets now occupy the site of the old yards.

+No trace of the station remains, although an ice house in the goods yard survives; it has been restored and is Grade II listed.

-A bench from the station, bearing the station name, is on display at the National Railway Museum in York.
+A bench from the station, bearing the station's name, is on display at the National Railway Museum in York.